-Our gum specialists at RW Perio focus on prevention, diagnosis and treatment of periodontal diseases and are committed to ensuring that you are comfortable throughout your treatment.
+Our gum specialists at RW Perio focus on the prevention, diagnosis and treatment of periodontal diseases and are committed to ensuring that you are comfortable throughout your treatment.
 If you have been diagnosed with periodontitis, then treatment will usually begin with non-surgical periodontal treatment.
-This usually involves debridement into the gum pockets and careful cleaning of the root surfaces to remove bacterial toxins.
+This usually involves debridement into the gum pockets and carefully cleaning the root surfaces to remove bacterial toxins.

 This is followed by oral therapy to help control microbial periodontal infections.
-The aim of non-surgical periodontal treatment is to reduce the depth of the pockets and increase the ability to maintain a good oral hygiene.
-Treatment will only work with good home care and so an important part of this treatment is for RW Perio to give you tailored oral hygiene instructions.
+The aim of non-surgical periodontal treatment is to reduce the depth of the pockets and increase the ability to maintain good oral hygiene.
+Treatment will only work with good home care, so an important part of this treatment is for RW Perio to give you tailored oral hygiene instructions.

 Non-surgical Periodontal treatment is usually the initial phase of treatment recommended for patients diagnosed with periodontitis or periodontal disease.
 This treatment aims to reduce the depth of the pockets and increase the ability to maintain good oral hygiene in this area.
 The first and most important element of this phase is optimal home care.
 For long-term stability, an optimal oral hygiene regime is usually recommended.

-Through a technique called root surface debridement, the build-up under the gum line and the bacteria within the pockets are removed and disinfected.
-To ensure you are comfortable, this is usually carried out under local anesthetic, using The Wand system.
+Through root surface debridement, the build-up under the gum line and the bacteria within the pockets are removed and disinfected.
+To ensure you are comfortable, this is usually carried out under local anaesthetic, using The Wand system.
 You may be required to come in for several treatment appointments if you have generalised pockets.
-By this, each quarter or half of the month will be the best times for appointments.
+By this, each quarter or half of the month will be the best time for appointments.

 Periodontal therapy improves your ability to perform effective home care and oral hygiene.
-This allows for long term maintenance of the results.
+This allows for long-term maintenance of the results.
 The procedure removes any staining you may have.
-There is reduction and/or elimination of in bleeding gums.
+There is a reduction and/or elimination of bleeding gums.
 Reduces and/or eliminates bad breadth.
-There’s reduction in the depth/closure of the periodontal pockets.
+There’s a reduction in the depth/closure of the periodontal pockets.
 Mobility of any loose teeth is reduced to a minimum.